a-nap/spr_experiment/README.md

 segment appears and the previous one disappears.
 The participants can move forward in the sentence but cannot revisit the sentence parts they have already read.
 After the last segment, the trial ends with another press of the space bar.

 The sentence presentation is occasionally followed by a question display.
 The participants use two predetermined keys to answer the questions.
+The two possible answers are presented on the left and on the right of the screen.
+The distribution of the answers is randomized.
 In the practice trials, feedback is provided for both correct and incorrect answers, but in the experimental trials feedback and a slight delay are provided when an incorrect answer is given.
 This is to discourage incorrect responses.

 In the exercise, the order of the sentences is random.
 In the main experiment procedure, the stimuli presentation is randomly shuffled between critical items